SlugBot/web/guide.md

 *More coming soon...*

 ## Scanning
 You are going to want to make sure your account is malware free - but malware processes aren't always easy to detect.
-Use the `!scan` command to start a **SCAN** process.
+Use the <span class="command-link" data-command="scan"/> command to start a **SCAN** process.
 Scans cost SC - so be careful about performing them too often.
 You can optionally state a suspected attacker or specify a process type to limit your search to; As you can only scan at most a number of processes equal to your SCANNER lvl, narrowing your search will increase the chance of scanning the process you want.

 Once you've **SCAN**ned, any detected processes will be displayed in your IDENTIFIED PROCESSES menu tab.
 You may see that some details of the process are still unidentified.
 Most processes require a few **SCAN**s to fully identify.